7 Days of the Week in Spanish: A Fun & Easy Guide

 Why Pronunciation Matters

-If you’ve watched my previous videos on the alphabet and vowels in Spanish, you’ll already have a head start.
+If you’ve watched my previous videos on the Spanish alphabet and the Spanish vowels in Spanish, you’ll already have a head start.
 Each letter and sound in Spanish is consistent.
 For example, the “U” in lunes is always “ooh,” and the “A” in sábado is always “ah.”

 By understanding these vowel sounds and practicing them, you’ll become more confident in your speaking skills.
 Trust me, the more you practice saying these words out loud, the faster you’ll improve.